KSAP02/wingify-assignment-fda/README.md

 ## 🧪 Testing the API

-We included a `client.py` script for easy testing.
+Included a `client.py` script for easy testing.

 ### Usage: